-There’s an old adage that we all know: always compare apples with apples.
+When it comes to agency rate cards and benchmarking, an old adage comes to mind: always compare apples with apples.
 It sounds simple, until some know-it-all points out that there are 7,500 varieties of apple in the world!
 So, there are layers of complexity even within this simple matter of choice.
+The same is certainly true when it comes to agency rate cards and benchmarking agency costs.

-Are they really comparing like with like though?
+Agency Rate Cards: Are you really comparing like with like?

 Is the data up to date?
 How can an average like this ever reflect the often less tangible value that agencies claim to provide – the ideas and strategy – let alone the investments they may have made in top talent?